Close

 Application Locations & Methods

-Applications are submitted through Korean consulates, embassy visa sections, or authorized visa application centers.
-Many locations offer online appointment scheduling and document pre-screening services.
+Applications are submitted through Korean consulates, embassy visa sections, or authorized Korea Visa Application Centers (KVAC).
+In Europe, the Republic of Korea has centralized visa processing through IOM-operated centers in Berlin, Paris, London, and The Hague.
+Many locations offer online appointment scheduling and document pre-screening services through the official Korea Visa Portal.

 Peak Processing Periods